What is labfolder?

 labfolder is characterized by an easy to handle rights and roles management.
 For example admin users are able to prevent group members from deleting entries or projects and are allowed to view group members’ lab notebooks. labfolder makes it easy to create groups and subgroups, to define content share settings, to send messages within a group and to use comments to discuss data.
 Furthermore it is possible to assign tasks to group members.

 It is not only possible to import PDF files, further processing of imported word or excel files can also be done within labfolder.
-The integration of external apps like Mendeley or Figshare completes this ELN.
+The integration of external apps like Figshare completes this ELN.

 Labfolder for Max Planck researchers